ETSSmartRes/VAE-NILM/README.md

 ```
 python NILM_test.py --gpu 0 --config Config/House_2/WashingMachine_VAE.json
 ```
 The script tests the last trained model of the selected configuration.
 It predicts the energy disaggregation on the test data e.g., house 2 and saves it in "pred_1.npy".
-It also prints the results for the metrics: MAE, ACC, PRECISION, RECALL, F1-SCORE, SAE and saves the scores in results_median.npy.
+It also prints the results for the metrics: MAE, ACC, PRECISION, RECALL, F1-SCORE, SAE and saves the scores in "results_median.npy".

 Example:
 ```